Diamond Comic Distributors

 Diamond Comic Distributors, Inc. (often called Diamond Comics, DCD, or casually Diamond) is an American comic book distributor serving retailers in North America and worldwide.
-They transport comic books and graphic novels, as well as other popular culture products such as toys, games, and apparel from comic book publishers or suppliers to retailers.
-Diamond distributes to the direct market in the United States and has exclusive distribution arrangements with several major U.S. comic book publishers, including Dark Horse Comics, Image Comics, and IDW Publishing (until June 1, 2022).
+It transported comic books and graphic novels, as well as other popular culture products such as toys, games, and apparel, from comic book publishers or suppliers to retailers, before bankruptcy in 2025.

-It is owned by Geppi Family Enterprises, which is also the parent company of Alliance Game Distributors, Diamond Book Distributors, Diamond UK, Diamond Select Toys, Gemstone Publishing, E. Gerber Products, Diamond International Galleries, Hake's Americana & Collectibles, Morphy's Auctions, the Geppi's Entertainment Museum, and Baltimore magazine.
+It is owned by Geppi Family Enterprises, which is also the parent company of Gemstone Publishing, E. Gerber Products, Diamond International Galleries, Hake's Americana & Collectibles, Morphy's Auctions, the Geppi's Entertainment Museum, and Baltimore magazine.

-Diamond is the publisher of Previews, a monthly catalog/magazine showcasing upcoming comic books, graphic novels, toys, and other pop-culture merchandise available at comic book specialty shops.
-The publication is available to both comic shop retailers and consumers.
+On May 16th 2025, the publishing arm and other subsidiaries of Diamond were sold to Sparkle Pop, a subsidiary of Ad Populum, while Alliance Game Distributors was sold to Universal Distribution.
+The acquisition included several companies under the Geppi Family Enterprises umbrella.
+Diamond's publishing arm was also the publisher of Previews, a monthly catalog/magazine showcasing upcoming comic books, graphic novels, toys, and other pop-culture merchandise.
+Diamond UK was sold to its management team.

-On March 23, 2020, founder and CEO Steve Geppi announced that, due to the COVID-19 pandemic, Diamond would stop distributing comics to retailers and had directed printers not to send any new shipments to the company until further notice.
-The shutdown began on April 1 and ended on May 20.

-It also organized Free Comic Book Day, a promotional effort to bring new comic book readers to independent comic bookstores since 2002.
+Diamond Comic Distributors, Inc. itself remains a separate entity involved in bankruptcy proceedings.

 History

 In 1982, Baltimore-based comics retailer Steve Geppi founded Diamond Comic Distributors.
-Diamond became the successor to direct market pioneer Phil Seuling's distribution dream when it took over New Media/Irjax's warehouses in 1982.
-Diamond further bought out early-distributor Bud Plant Inc. in 1988, and main rival Capital City Distribution in 1996, to assume a near-monopoly on comics distribution, including exclusivity deals with the major comic book publishers.
+Diamond became the successor to direct-sales pioneer Phil Seuling's distribution dream when it took over New Media/Irjax's warehouses in 1982.
+Diamond further bought out early distributor Bud Plant Inc. in 1988, and main rival Capital City Distribution in 1996, to assume a near-monopoly on comics distribution, including exclusivity deals with the major comic book publishers.